 The Committee thanks all those who submitted articles or items for consideration, and encourages anyone who is interested in doing so to submit material.
 While Brief does source articles from other places, it primarily depends upon material from local members of the profession.

 Thank you also to those who make regular monthly contributions to Brief, including Dean Alston for his Pam Sawyer cartoon, Robert Glade-Wright with family law case notes and Gino Dal Pont for his ethics column.

-In that regard the Committee thanks all the staff at the Law Society involved in the production of Brief whose organisation and support is invaluable.
-The Committee also thanks our proof-readers Sonia Chee, David Garnsworthy and Ann Kay, who generously donate their time, as well as former proof-reader Michael Hardy, who provided many years of service to Brief.
+The Committee thanks all of the Law Society staff involved in the production of Brief, whose organisation and support is invaluable.
+The Committee also thanks our proof-readers Sonia Chee and David Garnsworthy who generously donate their time, as well as former proof-reader Ann Kay.

 For more information about this committee please email email@example.com